 “Look we cannot have unity with everybody and denomination who claims to be Christians and claim to be the true church of our Lord and Savior.
 To do so means the body of Christ contains Mormons, Roman Catholics, Coptics, Eastern Orthodox and most who belong to the Pentecostal and Charismatic churches, S[eventh] D[ay] A[dventists] as well as most Protestant, denominational and non-denominational churches.”

 During Christ’s earthly ministry.
-The apostles said to Him: “we saw one casting out devils in thy name; and we forbid him because he followeth not with us” (Lk.
+The apostles said to Him: “we saw a man driving out demons in your name and we tried to stop him because he is not one of us” (Lk.
 9:49).
-They asked him to shut up just because he wasn’t part of their “little group,” even though he was calling the same Jesus they were calling.
+They asked him to shut up just because he wasn’t part of their “little group,” even though he was calling the same Jesus as they.
 Talk about a sectarian spirit!
-But Jesus corrected them: “he that is not against us is for us” (v 50).
+But Jesus corrected them: “Do not stop him… for whoever is not against you is for you” (v.
+50).

-It matters little to me what denomination (or theological system) a person adheres to, if he believes in salvation by Christ by grace and through faith alone; if he/she believes in the Bible as final authority, he is my brother or sister in Christ.
+It matters little to me what denomination (or theological system) a person adheres to, if he believes in salvation by Christ by grace and through faith alone; if he/she believes in the Bible as the final authority, he is my brother or sister in Christ.
 Paul asked: “Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?”
 (1Cor.
-1:13) I need to ask, was Calvin crucified for you?
+1:13) I need to ask my Calvinist friends: Was Calvin crucified for you?
 Were you baptized in the name of Calvin?
 Is Christ divided?
-Then why do Calvinists deem other believers in Christ as “heretics” because they do not hold to the 5 points of Calvinism?
+Then why do you regard other believers in Christ as “heretics” because they don’t hold to the 5 points of Calvinism?

 Calvinism is not the Gospel.
 It never has been.
-Many Calvinists are going to be surprised when we get to heaven and find that there are many there who were outside their mold.
-The weightier issue is to be truly saved and have a real relationship with God.
+Many Calvinists are going to be surprised when they get to heaven and find that there are many there who were outside their mould.
+The real issue is to be saved and have a real relationship with God.